manaswinidas/conferences_talks/README.md

 #### Careers in Python and Women Developer Ecosystem
 >> *Presented at Times Techies webinar organized by Times of India on Dec 9, 2020*

-The talk was delivered with @niharikakrishnan and @sukanyamandal and covers trends and stats in Python, careers, community and opportunities for women in Python.
+The talk was delivered with [Niharika Krishnan](https://github.com/niharikakrishnan) and [Sukanya Mandal](https://github.com/sukanyamandal) and covers trends and stats in Python, careers, community and opportunities for women in Python.
 Find the video on [Facebook](https://www.facebook.com/TimesTechies/videos/204638157936414).

 #### Open Source Opportunities
 >> *Presented at a local meetup organized by Pyladies Hyderabad on Oct 31, 2020*